krishnaz/tech-debt-talk/PITCHME.md

 * Not all tech debt is equal
 * Various interest rates based on quality as well as time spent on it

+---?image=assets/techDebtQuadrant.png&size=auto

+Note:
+* All can produce it
+* Top right common in startups, to decrease time to market
+* Bottom right is common case
+* Bottom left, lack of knowledge
+* Boy scout rule, Uncle Bob
+* Broken window can have an effect too
+* Could be bad culture, we don't want to see

 ---
 ### What problems does it cause?